Agricultural Literacy Curriculum Matrix

 The following activity is designed in stages allowing teachers to complete the stages based on their available time, resources, and curriculum needs.

 - Introduce the final activity of this lesson as a challenge.
 Divide students into groups of three students.
 Give each group one copy of the Hen House Engineering Challenge activity sheet.
 Explain that they are being put to the task of designing and engineering a housing system for a commercial egg farm.
 Students will be putting to use everything they have learned so far.

 - Discuss the graphic on the front page of the activity sheet.
 Explain that egg producers have several factors to consider as they aim to produce a safe and healthy food source in an affordable manner while providing the best care to the hens all while considering the environmental sustainability of the farm.

 - Assign students to complete the activity sheet by creating a complete written description of their hen housing design.
 Students can use the following resources for guidance and research:

 - CSES Final Research Results Report.
 Any of the report can be used, but pages 26-35 include the best summaries and user-friendly graphics.

 - Burnbrae Farms: Where Our Hens Live YouTube Playlist.
-In addition to the videos used in Activity 1 of the lesson, students will find videos about using solar power, manure management, hen care, feed and water, and how pecking order impacts the social order of birds.
+In addition to the videos used in Activity 1 of the lesson, students will find videos about using solar power, manure management, hen care, feed and water, and how pecking order impacts the social order of hens.